input-output-hk/essential-cardano-content/content/article/astarter-introducing-a-framework-for-merge-staking-protocol-rewards.md

 image_text: Merge Staking Protocol Rewards
 ---

-There are many reasons for Astarter developing a two-stage ISPO, for instance, to incentivize both ADA and AA staking for Cardano and Astarter ecosystems, incentive reward for participation in the ecosystems, and to create an innovative way to fundraise and invest in projects with minimal risk.
+There are many reasons for Astarter to develop a two-stage ISPO.
+For instance, to incentivize both ada and AA staking for Cardano and Astarter ecosystems, incentive reward for participation in the ecosystems, and to create an innovative way to fundraise and invest in projects with minimal risk.

 As an ISPO distribution method, MSP distributes project tokens in a more targeted way than any other ISPO while at the same time addressing issues relating to value addition and utility.

-The first stage of the Astarter ISPO that enables the community to accumulate an assignment of native AA tokens from delegating ADA to Astarter AA1 Stake pool is underway.
+The first stage of the Astarter ISPO that enables the community to accumulate an assignment of native AA tokens from delegating ada to Astarter AA1 Stake pool is underway.
 The accumulated AA tokens may be utilized in the second stage of the ISPO, Merge Staking.

 This article focuses primarily on the second stage of Astarter ISPO, Merge Staking Protocol (MSP) rewards.
 To read more about the first stage of the ISPO, follow [this link](https://medium.com/astarter/astarter-ispo-stage1-launch-1350f4e36c5).